by Carjamin Scott on August 27, 2018, at 9:55 p.m. CST

 According to Businessweek, the number of underrepresented minorities (URMs) — African Americans, Hispanic Americans, and Native Americans — currently enrolled at top-ranked business schools is 13.4 percent.

-The Owen Graduate School of Management at Vanderbilt is consistently ranked in U.S. News and World Reports as one of the top 25 business schools in the country.
+The Owen Graduate School of Management at Vanderbilt is consistently ranked in U.S. News and World Report as one of the Top-ranked business schools in the country.
 According to the Owen business school website, the number of URMs enrolled for the MBA Class of 2020 is 15 percent, higher than average.

 Officially founded in 1969, nearly 50 years later, Cleon Rice, MBA Class of 2018, became the first black president of the Owen Student Government Association (OSGA).